tinyos/tinyos-main/apps/tests/TestFtsp/Ftsp/README.txt

 -------------------------------------------------------------------------------
 SUPPORTED PLATFORMS:
 --------------------------------------------
- The supported platforms are micaz, telosb and iris.
+ The supported platforms are micaz, mulle, telosb, z1 and iris.

 -------------------------------------------------------------------------------
 STEP BY STEP GUIDE TO RUN OUR TEST SCENARIO: